michaelsaxon/michaelsaxon.github.io/bggen/blog-base/content/pages/about.md

 my_title: Siegel Postdoctoral Fellow
 my_affiliation: University of Washington

+> [!TIP]
+> **Attention!** We will be presenting a tutorial entitled "[The Science of Benchmarking: What's Measured, What's Missing, What's Next](https://benchmarking.science/)" at NeurIPS on December 2, 2025!
+Hope to see you there!

 I have broad interests in generative AI, NLP, and multimodal systems.
 In particular, I'm interested in:

 1. Rigorous evaluation of **difficult-to-measure capabilities** in language models and generative image systems. ([COLM 2024](https://arxiv.org/abs/2407.16711)[^1], [NeurIPS 2024 Spotlight](https://arxiv.org/abs/2404.04251)[^2])